blessingjeffrey/Study-of-basic-digital-IC-s-and-verification-of-truth-tables-for-different-logic-gates-realization-/README.md

 Y= A⊕B

-7) Ex-NOR gate
-The 'Exclusive-NOR' gate circuit does the opposite to the EX-OR gate.
+7) Ex-NOR gateThe 'Exclusive-NOR' gate circuit does the opposite to the EX-OR gate.
 It will give a low output if either, but not both of its two inputs are high.
 The symbol is an EX-OR gate with a small circle on the output.
 The small circle represents inversion.

 Y= A⊕B